Torke: People

 Its total population is about 1309.
 The major community residing in this place is Nadavaru / Nadava Most people presently residing in Torke are agriculturists.
 Others indulge in salt production, government jobs, contracting, etc.

 Apart from a sizeable "Halakki-Vokkaliga"community in "Devana", a moderate sized "Harikantra" or fishermen community is also found in Hoskatt.

 Places of interest

 Devarabhavi, a hamlet of Torke has a famous temple called "Kengala parameshwari" which is named after the sacred "Kengalu" or "red coloured rice grains" being offered as "Prasad" in the temple.
 The small forest surrounding the temple is known as "Devarakaanu" or "Kaanu".

 A centuries-old Hero stone or "Veeragallu", a carved slab of stone depicting the life of an ancient "Veera" or a brave soldier can be seen in Torke.

 A building called "Ramakrishna Mandira" or popularly known as "Sanghada Mane" was built in the 1940s to house functions of Nadavara Sangha.
 However this building was recently demolished to make room for a new multipurpose community Hall.
 A new building is inaugurated.

+“A new temple, the Maha Sati Paada Temple, has been built at the site where the Veeragallu once stood.
+The temple was inaugurated, and the Praana Pratishta ceremony was performed on May 8, 2025.”